 Requirements for Sustainability and Environmental Justice fellowships:

 Selection Process: Applicants must secure a commitment from the sponsoring organization prior to receiving notice of funding.
-The applicants should be clear in this expectation when discussing the fellowship with the sponsoring organization.
+The applicant should be clear in this expectation when discussing the fellowship with the sponsoring organization.
 Awards will be announced by March 8, 2014.

-Application Requirements: Please submit an original packet consisting of the following: attached completed application form; a current resume; unofficial transcript (obtainable from Bearings); a personal statement (on a separate sheet of paper - no more than one page) describing the organization, your internship responsibilities and how this internship fits in with your personal career goals; the names of two references, one of which should be a faculty member; and a brief letter from the employer outlining preliminary internship responsibilities and the organization's willingness to participate in this program.
+Application Requirements: Please submit an original packet consisting of the following: attached completed application form; a current resume; unofficial transcript (obtainable from Polaris); a personal statement (on a separate sheet of paper - no more than one page) describing the organization, your internship responsibilities and how this internship fits in with your personal career goals; the names of two references, one of which should be a faculty member; and a brief letter from the employer outlining preliminary internship responsibilities and the organization's willingness to participate in this program.

 Please note that the following organizations are interested in hosting an Environmental Justice or Sustainbility Fellow for the summer 2014.
 If interested, feel free to contact the person listed with each organization.